 We interviewed and observed 31 users in all.
 There were a variety of roles, such as Buyers, Supply Planners, Operations Managers, Product Engineers, Demand Planning Managers and more.

 The project team organized over 1,140 notes captured during Contextual Inquiries into a hierarchy of common issues and themes.
 The process required two weeks for setup, the activity itself, the wall walk, and synthesis of the data.

 Give us more meaningful ways to interpret and take action.

 Experience principles are a set of overarching guideposts that are derived from the affinity themes.
-They are meant to be long-lasting artifacts the delivery team can use to push their ideas and improve the product experience.
+They are meant to be long-lasting artifacts that the delivery team can use to push its ideas and improve the product experience.

 Customer organizations will always depend on other software.
 All applications need to integrate smoothly with each other and with standard tools in the supply chain space.

-Out of the findings we then translated what we observed into over 200 specific opportunities for customer relationship enhancement.
-These range from usability improvements to other major/explorative changes that would enhance ease of use, process efficiency, and overall product value.
+Out of the findings, we then translated what we observed into over 200 specific opportunities for customer relationship enhancement.
+These ranged from usability improvements to other major/explorative changes that would enhance ease of use, process efficiency, and overall product value.